quantumJLBass/boa-fraud/profiles/addresses/US/STATES/ARIZONA/PIMA/TUCSON/2195 E RIVER RD, TUCSON, AZ, 85718-6586/2195 E RIVER RD, TUCSON, AZ, 85718-6586.md

 
 
 4 years ago
 I worked with Ms. Alexander regarding tax implications for a first time home purchase.
 All correspondence, was quick and thorough.
 I will certainly be using Rowland Alexander in the future.
-I’ve sought help at big box style tax service companies, and there is no way they can match Rowland Alexander’s service.
+I've sought help at big box style tax service companies, and there is no way they can match Rowland Alexander's service.

 
 Like